ENT & Audiology

 Welcome to the Adult Audiology department at West Middlesex University Hospital.
 You have now transitioned from the Paediatric Hearing Aid services to the Adult Hearing Aid services.
 As part of this transition we received a letter from your GP for a reassessment of your hearing and an appointment has been booked for you by your GP practice.

 These appointments can be booked at West Middlesex University Hospital or any of our outreach clinics at Feltham Centre for Health, Teddington Memorial Hospital or Whitton Corner Health and Social Care Centre.
 At this reassessment appointment, we will carry out a full audiological assessment (patient history, ear examination & hearing test).
-Currently our department supply Siemens hearing aids.
-If you are happy with your Paediatric hearing aid, you can continue to use them however if it becomes faulty, we will have to switch your hearing aid over to Siemens.
+Currently our department supply Sivantos hearing aids.
+If you are happy with your Paediatric hearing aid, you can continue to use them however if it becomes faulty, we will have to switch your hearing aid over to Sivantos.
 You will also receive a Guidance Book with all the details you need.

 For any maintenance on your hearing aid, you must book a repair appointment.
-We can offer you an emergency appointment within 48 hrs. at West Middlesex University Hospital.
+We can offer you an emergency appointment within 48 hrs. at West Middlesex University Hospital (limited availability).
 You can also choose a specific day (Monday – Friday) and outreach clinic if required, if there is still availability.
 For any Adult Audiology service appointment, you must contact the Audiology Reception at West Middlesex Hospital.
 Please note our Audiology services at the outreach clinics are only available on the following days:

 Please note these clinics can get booked up in advance.
 If you wish to be seen at one of these clinics you must request this every time you phone for an appointment.
 If you do not request this, you will receive an appointment at West Middlesex University Hospital by default.
+You need to contact the Audiology reception at West Middlesex to book an appointment for these locations.

 If you require to be seen at the Feltham Health Centre, you need to contact the Audiology reception at West Middlesex to book an appointment for this location.